American Bandogge Mastiff

 Foster the American Bandogge Mastiff (Bull Mastiff / American Bulldog mix) at 2 years old—"I adopted him this year and he's been nothing but Mastiff and bully to the max."

-Bailey the American Bandogge Mastiff at 4½ years old (mother to Diesel)
+Bailey the brindle with white American Bandogge Mastiff at 4½ years old (mother to Diesel)

-Porter the American Bandogge Mastiff at 4 years old (father to Diesel)
+Porter the brindle with white American Bandogge Mastiff at 4 years old (father to Diesel)

-Cognac the American Bandogge Mastiff at 1½ years old
+Cognac the blue American Bandogge Mastiff at 1½ years old

 "This is China, an American Bandogge Mastiff at 1 and a half years of age and 80 lbs.
 Her mom is a registered American Pitbull Terrier and dad was an American Bandogge Mastiff (American Bulldog-Johnson type/Cane Corso).
 China is soon to be bred with a Cane Corso named Bruno at 140 lbs. at 3 years and 1 month of age."